alineberry/youper_challenge/README.md

 ## Evaluation
 Perplexity on the validation set is used to evaluate model performance.
 A BLEU score might also be appropriate, but would require further research to conclude.
 It would also be informative to run a sentence parser over the outputs to compute the rate at which the model generates syntactically correct sentences.

-Anecdotally, it seems the model is able to generate reasonably coherent reflections, suggests that it is training correctly and there are no major bugs present.
+Anecdotally, it seems the model is able to generate reasonably coherent reflections, suggesting that it is training correctly and there are no major bugs present.
 The syntactic structure of the generations tends to read pretty smoothly, although there are still plenty of mistakes.
-This model is an acceptable first attempt but needs significant tuning before going into production.
+This model is an acceptable first attempt but needs significant tuning before it could go into production.

 By manually inspecting a few examples, one can observe that the model is slightly overfit to the training set.
 The reflections generated on the training set have more diversity and contextual relevance.
-The validation reflections still have some reasonable quality, but they are  less interesting, and tend to be more generic and repetitive.
+The validation reflections have reasonable quality, but they are less interesting and tend to be more generic and repetitive.
 Please see a few samples from the training and validation sets below.
 Also see [3.0-model-inference.ipynb](3.0-model-inference.ipynb) for more examples.

 From the training set.
 In this case the model generates a relevant and fairly coherent response.
 > QUESTION: